typings/typings/docs/faq.md

 }
 ```

+**P.S.** Remember to `npm install typings --save-dev`, so it'll use the local copy in scripts.

-If you're using some other set up, just run `typings install` before you execute the build step.
-This will install the type definitions from `typings.json` before the TypeScript compiler runs.
+If you're using another configuration, run `typings install` before you build.
+This installs the type definitions in `typings.json` before the TypeScript compiler runs.

 ## Writing Typings Definitions